VTIOnline/ios-sqlite-delegate/README.md

         `NSMutableArray * results = [DBConn query:@"CREATE TABLE _version(version TEXT)"];`

 ###NOTE:
 __This branch is for non-ARC projects.
-For ARC-based projects, use the master or ARC branch.__
+For ARC-based projects, use the master or ARC branch.
+Also...this is my first time using the autorelease/dealloc code, so I may have missed a few variables.
+(Especially in the example.)__